When Little Island opened in 2021, we were pretty excited about this nifty public park at Pier 55 in Chelsea.

 There are rules about sitting on the grass at different times of the year to protect the plantings, so before laying down your picnic blanket, see if anyone else is on the lawn.

 If not, you should move on!

 The hills here are cute, but when we are in the mood for large rolling hills with great views of NYC, we prefer The Hills at Governors Island.

 3. The Glade

 This is one of two performance spaces.
 This mini-amphitheater hosts various music, dance, poetry, and comedy shows.

 4. Southwest Overlook

 Little Island’s highest point (63 feet above the Hudson River) has incredible views, making it the most popular location on the island.

-Also, look for a building topped by a triangular roof that is light green.
+Also, look for a building topped by a light green triangular roof.
 This is the relatively little Woolworth Building, once the tallest building in the world!

-6. Scenic view
+6. Scenic View